airladon/FigureOne/scratch/ivid3/script.md

 * So All right angle triangles with the same angle theta have the same set of angles and will be similar
 * Meaning all right angle triangles with angle theta will have equal corresponding side ratios
 * This is the important, so let me say it again.
 All right angle triangles, with the same angle theta, will have the same corresponding side ratios.
 * Ok, so let's develop this, by naming the sides relative to theta and measuring the different side ratios.
 Here we can move the top corner of the triangle, to look at the different ratios for different triangles.
-Now if we are careful, and try to keep theta constant we can see that the ratios stay constant, as we just showed they should with similar triangles.
+Now if we're careful, and try and keep theta constant we can see that the ratios stay constant, as we just showed they should with similar triangles.
 If on the other hand we change the angle by moving the hypotenuse, we can see the ratios change, and so we can say the ratios are dependant on, or a function of theta.
 > These ratios are constant when theta is constant, but change when with theta, and so are a dependant on, or a function of theta.
 * These are the trigonometric functions, which because of similar triangles, apply to right angle triangles of all sizes.
 * This geometry then shows how the trigonometric functions are related and where their names come from.

-* So starting with their names, firstly, a tangent line is a line that touches the circle at one point, and is perpendicular to the radius line at the same point.
-The word tagent comes from the latin word meaning to touch.
+* So starting with their names, we first need to know that a line that touches the circle at one point, and is perpendicular to the radius line at the same point, is called a tangent line, where the word tangent comes from the latin word meaning to touch.
 * And so we call the line opposite theta that's touching the circle at a right angle to the radius, the tangent, or just tan for short.
 Note that the tangent is a function of theta, because as we change theta, the length of the tangent line changes, though here we will leave off the theta to keep the diagram as simple as possible.
 * Secondly, a line that cuts through the circle is called a secant line, where the word secant comes from the latin word meaning to cut.
 * And so we call the line adjacent to theta, that cuts through the circle the secant, or just sec for short, remembering the sec is also a function of theta.
 * Thirdly the line between any two points on a circle is a chord line where the word chord comes from the Latin word meaning bowstring, and you might see the bow in the arc.
-The line opposite theta and inside the circle is a half chord, and while the Sanskrit roots meant just that, a half-chord or half bowstring, the more recent Latin translation lost this meaning, and so while our word sine comes from this translation, we can think of the sine as the half-chord as that's what it is.
-And we often abbreviate the sine without the e.
+This means the line opposite theta and inside the circle is a half chord, and while the Sanskrit roots for this line described just that, a half-chord or half bowstring, our word sine, which we often abreviate without the e, comes from the more recent Latin translation that lost this meaning.
 > While this lines name has its roots from Sanskrit meaning half-cord or half bowstring, the more recent translation into Latin lost this meaning.
 Nevertheless, we can think of the sine as the half cord as that's what it is.
 > This line is a half cord, and our word sine derived from Latin has its roots in Sanskrit and Ancient Greek as a half cord or half bowstring.
 * The remaining lines in our geometry are then these first three lines related to the complementary angle of theta.
-* So the top horizontal line is tangent of the complementary angle, and so we call it the complimentary tangent of theta, cotangent, cotan or just cot.
+* So the top horizontal line is the tangent of the complementary angle, and so we call it the complimentary tangent of theta, cotangent, cotan or just cot.
 * We also have a secant of the complementary angle, and so we call it the cosecant, cosec or csc.
 * And our final line is the sine of the complementary angle, and so we call it the cosine or cos.
 * Now, we can show how these names relate to the ratios by recognizing our geometry is actually three similar triangles, each with a side of length 1 in a different position relative to theta.